FurryR/wheeling/doc/en-us/getting-started/compatibility.md

 ## Scratch.translate

-You can use `Scratch.translate()` but it requires you to add this inside your extension's class
+You can use `Scratch.translate()` directly.
+However it is recommended for you to add this inside your extension's class:

 ```js
 formatMessage(id) {